 The future of HR, is undeniably one that combines human and technology focus, with the latter being viewed by some as a potential threat to Human Resources as we know it.
 However, the more pragmatic and optimistic view is that the continued evolution of AI will be the great liberator of HR’s time, resulting in HR leaders, practitioners and people managers having that time back, to re-focus on the people interactions that matter.

-AI and ML are ideal for helping in the more time intensive parts of employee engagement.
+AI and machine learning in HR are ideal for helping in the more time-intensive parts of driving employee engagement.
 For example, creating surveys and analysing the results.

 - the best types of questions